ajaymehul/stelligent-u/04-vpcs/README.md

 At this point, you've made your public EC2 instance an [ssh bastion](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html).
 We'll make use of that to explore your network below.

+> Not any traffic.
+Curl doesn't work because the security group only allows traffic on port 22.
+Files can be transferred using scp though.

 #### Lab 4.1.7: NAT Gateway